odisfm/zcx-core/docs/content/index.md

 ## hardware

-zcx-core is currently maintained for these devices, with more planned:
+zcx is currently maintained for these devices, with more planned:

 * Ableton Push 1
 * Ableton Push 2